Vortices in a parity-invariant Maxwell-Chern-Simons model: Explicit vortex solutions

 In general lines, for the equations and initial conditions considered here, there are six coefficients to be adjusted; the others vanish or can be found in terms of these six and of the mass quotients $K_i$.
 Roughly speaking, near the origin we obtained the following structure of expansions:

 where $f_+, f_-, A_2, a_2, \alpha_1, \beta_1$ are free parameters that are determined for each set of $(m, n, K_1, K_2, K_3)$, in order to satisfy the asymptotic conditions at infinity.

-In the following, we will consider a few interesting examples representing distinctive classes of vortex solutions.
-In Sec.~\ref{subsecA}, we will analyze the situation where one of the integers is zero, using the case $\left(m=0 , n=1 \right)$ as an example; In Sec.~\ref{subsecB}, we investigate the situation where $m$ and $n$ are equal and non-zero, adopting the case $\left(m = n = 1\right)$ as illustration, and briefly commenting on $( m= n = 1/2 )$; last but not least, in Sec.~\ref{subsecC}, we study the case where $m$ and $n$ are non-zero and different, using the case $\left(m=2, n=1\right)$ as an example, and commenting on the case $(m=1/2, n=3/2)$.
-For each case, we show explicit vortex solutions considering $K_1 = K_2 = K_3 = 1$, and analyze some aspects of them, stating the relevant parameters for the solution.
+In the following, we consider some examples representing distinctive classes of vortices.
+For each case, we show explicit numerical solutions and analyze some aspects of them, stating the relevant parameters for the solution.
+In Sec.~\ref{subsecA}, we will analyze the situation where one of the integers is zero, using the case $\left(m=0 , n=1 \right)$ as an example; In Sec.~\ref{subsecB}, we investigate the situation where $m$ and $n$ are equal and non-zero, adopting the case $\left(m = n = 1\right)$ as illustration, and briefly commenting on $( m= n = 1/2 )$; In Sec.~\ref{subsecC}, we study the case where $m$ and $n$ are non-zero and different, using the case $\left(m=2, n=1\right)$ as an example, and commenting on the case $(m=1/2, n=3/2)$; Finally, in Sec.~\ref{AppendixA}, we analyze solutions obtained with different coefficients $K_i$.